dgoldman-msft/Get-IntuneSoftwareInventory/README.md

         This will search the local drive root of c:\ recursively with a search filter of eaCrash* and send an email to a specified group or account with the compressed attachment using a local certificate to authenticate to the Azure tenant

+> EXAMPLE 8 - Get-IntuneSoftwareInventory -SearchPath c:\ -Recurse -Filter eaCrash* -SendAsEmail -UseSettingsFromPSFramework -TenantID "YourTenantID" -ClientID "YourClientID" -SecretKey "YourSecretKey" -SmtpTo "admin@tenant.onmicrosoft.com"

+        This will search the local drive root of c:\ recursively with a search filter of eaCrash* and send an email to a specified group or account with the compressed attachment using the PSFramework configuration to the Azure tenant. * see note #2

 > Notes:

 * The last few lines of the script is active for Intune interaction.
 If you wish to use this without Intune comment out any of the last lines

+* If you are using EXAMPLE 8 you only need to pass in the TenantID, ClientID and SecretKey just the very first time if you are using PSFramwork.
+It will save the settings to the configuration system and check for them on the next run.
+SecretKey will be stored securely.
+You can also pass them in if you want your values to be saved to the PSFramework system configuration.

 * Your SAS token must contain the following rights (add, create, write) or your connection will fail with a 403 Authorization error